 Scottish Widening Access Programme: Access to STEM BBB

-Scottish Advanced Highers: CCD including Computing or CCD with evidence of programming (112 UCAS Tariff points)
+Scottish Advanced Highers: CCD (112 UCAS Tariff points) including Computing or evidence of Programming

-A levels: BCC including Computing or BCC with evidence of programming (104 UCAS Tariff points)
+A levels: BCC (104 UCAS Tariff points) including Computing or evidence of Programming

 International Baccalaureate (IB) Diploma: 28 points

-SQA HNC / BTEC Level 4 HNC: Computing or Multimedia or Information Systems or Internetworking or other relevant discipline (all with an A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC: Computing or Multimedia or Information Systems or Internetworking or other relevant discipline (for SQA HNCs, all with Grade A in the Graded Unit)